a3r0id/nesdis-goes/README.md

 `API.payload`
 <br/>
 > The final query result object, holds all results from query.
-Can be utilized for many applications like Django sites etc.
+Can be utilized for many applications like Django apps etc.

 ```python